sislam99/fmri_state_transition_dynamics/README.md

 - `test_retest_reliability.py` file has several function for test-retest reliability test.
 The function `ND_value(observable_results, distance)` provides ND value by taking observables of multiple sessions from multiple participants. `permuted_ND(N, observable_results, distance)` function perform the permutation test.
 It produces the ND values of the permuted results and p-values of the permutation test for five observables.

-# Sample dataset:
+# Sample dataset
 We provide four dummy data files named `sample_data_participant1_session1.csv`, `sample_data_participant1_session2.csv`, `sample_data_participant2_session1.csv` and `sample_data_participant2_session2.csv` each of which contains 8 ROIs and 1000 time points.
 First need to read these data files and convert them as numpy array and then you can do analyze the state-dynamics (see [example notebook](https://github.com/sislam99/fmri_state_transition_dynamics/blob/main/example.ipynb) ).
 To conduct the analysis with different data sets, one needs to replace the data files.

-# Example in notebook
+# Example notebook
 In this notebook, we demonstrated the state-transition dynamics analysis using dummy data.
 We also showed the the test-retest reliability.